Undergoing gynaecological exams (such as cervical screening or fertility related procedures) is commonly somewhat uncomfortable.

 These observations are related to a theory called Hedonic Adaptation.
 Continue reading Passion, Novelty and Hedonic Adaptation: The Back Story (Part 1)

-I was listening to Sunday Night Safran this morning (one of my favourite podcasts) and during one of the segment breaks, John Safran and Father Bob McGuire were discussing the use of phones during sex.
+I was listening to Sunday Night Safran this morning and during one of the segment breaks, John Safran and Father Bob McGuire were discussing the use of phones during sex.
 Except Father Bob didn’t want to say “sex” on national radio, so they described it as “checking tweets” during a “near death experience” – very cute Father Bob.

 This isn’t the first time I had heard about this, but I thought it was time to look into these reports in a bit more depth.
 Continue reading Checking Tweets During Sex…Oh Dear…